zappascout/devil_notes-sources/docs/notes_16_devil.md

 *New York magazine*, March 31, 2023; "[A.I.
 Is Coming for Lawyers, Again][lawyers]," *New York Times*, 10 April, 2023; "[ChatGPT is about to revolutionize the economy.
-We need to decide what that looks like][decide]," *MIT Technology Review*, March 25, 2023; *Power and Progress: Our 1000-Year Struggle Over Technology & Prosperity*, by Daron Acemoglu and Simon Johnson.
+We need to decide what that looks like][decide]," *MIT Technology Review*, March 25, 2023; the book *Power and Progress: Our 1000-Year Struggle Over Technology & Prosperity*, by Daron Acemoglu and Simon Johnson.
 The authors of the latter warn that:
 >Society and its powerful gatekeepers need to stop being mesmerized by tech billionaires and their agenda . . .
 One does not need to be an AI expert to have a say about the direction of progress and the future of our society forged by these technologies . . .
-We are heading toward greater inequality not inevitably but because of faulty choices about who has power in society Income\] fully buys into the vision of the business and tech elite that they are the enlightened, talented people who should generously finance the rest."
+We are heading toward greater inequality not inevitably but because of faulty choices about who has power in society.
+Universal Basic Income fully buys into the vision of the business and tech elite that they are the enlightened, talented people who should generously finance the rest."

 A view bolstered by the nonprofit AI Now's 2023 annual report, "[Confronting Tech Power][confront]."
 [coders]:https://nymag.com/intelligencer/2023/03/is-ai-coming-for-coders-first.html
 [lawyers]:https://www.nytimes.com/2023/04/10/technology/ai-is-coming-for-lawyers-again.html